panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-02-12-PMC/2020-02-12-PMC_Meeting.md

 Agenda
 ------

+0. Change of time for PMC meetings (13:30 instead of 14:30)

 1. Dates + Draft agenda for the Review meeting in Brussels

 2. Update on the next Annual Meeting with ExPaNDS